MachineLearningBCAM/Constraint-Generation-for-MRCs-UAI-2023/readme.md

 If you find useful the code in your research, please include explicit mention of our work in your publication with the following corresponding entry in your bibliography:

-[1] K. Bondugula, S. Mazuelas, A. P\'{e}rez "Efficient Learning of Minimax Risk Classifiers in High Dimensions."
+[1] K. Bondugula, S. Mazuelas, A. Pérez "Efficient Learning of Minimax Risk Classifiers in High Dimensions."
 The 39th Conference on Uncertainty in Artificial Intelligence.
 PMLR, 2023.

 The corresponding BiBTeX citation is given below:

-@InProceedings{AlvMazLoz22, title = {Efficient Learning of Minimax Risk Classifiers in High Dimensions}, author = Bondugula, Kartheek and Mazuelas, Santiago and P\'{e}rez, Aritz}, booktitle = {The 39th Conference on Uncertainty in Artificial Intelligence}, year = {2023}}
+@InProceedings{BonMazPer23, title = {Efficient Learning of Minimax Risk Classifiers in High Dimensions}, author = {Bondugula, Kartheek and Mazuelas, Santiago and P\'{e}rez, Aritz}, booktitle = {The 39th Conference on Uncertainty in Artificial Intelligence}, pages = {206--215}, year = {2023}, volume = {216}, series = {Proceedings of Machine Learning Research}, publisher = {PMLR}}